iGroovyboy/slim_landing/readme.md

 Lorem ipsum dolor sit amet, consectetur adipiscing elit, sed do eiusmod tempor incididunt ut labore et dolore magna aliqua.
 Ut enim ad minim veniam, quis nostrud exercitation ullamco laboris nisi ut aliquip ex ea commodo consequat.
 Duis aute irure dolor in reprehenderit in voluptate velit esse cillum dolore eu fugiat nulla pariatur.
 Excepteur sint occaecat cupidatat non proident, sunt in culpa qui officia deserunt mollit anim id est laborum.

 ## THEMES
 Themes can use twig or php as a templating engine.
-To use twig all of your templates must haave 'html' file extension and to use php - use 'php' file extension.
+To use twig all of your templates must have 'twig' file extension and to use php - use 'php' file extension.

 In order to be found, theme must be placed into root folder 'themes' under some unique folder name like 'my-theme' or 'theme_2021' and must follow rules:
 - no spaces